waynelin567/multi-fpga-routing-tdm/README.md

 ## Test

-- Download test cases from the official [ICCAD 2019 Contest](http://iccad-contest.org/2019/problems.html)
+- Download test cases from the official [ICCAD 2019 Contest](http://iccad-contest.org/2019/problems.html) Problem B/test cases
 - Place it under `FPGA_routing/` and leave the filename unchanged
     Namely like :
     ```